Chinwejerry/Chinwejerry/README.md

 <h2 align="left">Hi 👋!
-My name is Chinwe Chukwulobe and I'm a Software Engineer and also a UI/UX Designer, I live in Germany</h2>
+My name is Chinwe Chukwulobe <br> I'm a Software Engineer and also a UI/UX Designer, I live in Germany</h2>

 ###